califano-lab/ARACNe3/README.md

 2. List of regulators (e.g. Transcription Factors)

 ### Steps required to run ARACNe3
-1. Copula Transform the Gene Expression Matrix
+1. Copula Transform the expression matrix
+2. Run according to commandline arguments below

 ### Optional ways to run ARACNe3
-1. Removing MaxEnt pruning step (Maximum Entropy edge preservation) will preserve every edge that passes the FDR Pruning Step
+1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step
 2. Customizing the FDR restriction for the first pruning step, which rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.

 ### Output of ARACNe3